 When a tenant spots an obvious leak you have an emergency on your hands.
-That leak could be something that built up over time and has finally come through, or it could be something sudden that had a clear cause.
-Whatever the situation is, you know you need a technician in as soon as possible to do a leak investigation.
+That roof leak could be something that built up over time and has finally come through, or it could be something sudden that had a clear cause.
+Whatever the situation is, you know you need a technician in as soon as possible to do a roof leak investigation.

 So what really happens when a technician shows up?

 We perform an investigation by finding the leak and taking steps to trace it back to the source.
 It depends on where it is, sometimes we have to look into attics or rafters, around windows and soffits.
 Lights, skylights and vents are also places our technicians look for water ingress.